Aluminum is a silvery-white, lightweight metal and malleable metal that finds its way into numerous aspects of our daily lives.

 To clean aluminum, you’ll generally need the following materials:

-• Warm Water: This creates a gentle cleaning water mixture that won’t damage the aluminum.
+- Warm Water: This creates a gentle cleaning warm water mixture that won’t damage the aluminum.

-• Baking Soda (Sodium bicarbonate): If you have a heavily tarnished aluminum item, use sodium bicarbonate.
-It’s a gentle abrasive that can help to remove tough grime without scratching.
+- Baking Soda (Sodium bicarbonate): If you have a heavily tarnished aluminum item, use sodium bicarbonate.
+Baking soda is a gentle abrasive that can help to remove tough grime without scratching.

 Materials for Industrial Cleaning of Aluminum